3 Young Architecture Firms Set to Change the World!

 Courtesy of TYIN Tegnestue

-They kept a central football court which limited the structure footprint to 12m x 1.2m while the height went up to 5m.
+The firm also teaches us how one simple structure can transform a slum into a well-functioning, sustainable community.
+TYIN Architects built the Klong Toe Community Lantern in Bangkok’s largest slum, where crime and drug abuse were widespread.
+They kept a central football court, limiting the structure’s footprint to 12m x 1.2m while the height went up to 5m.
 This low-budget project utilized available materials to create an open-air space with seating, metal railings, and playful climbing areas.
 The Community Lantern turned Klong Toe into a safe, enjoyable, and social area in the heart of Bangkok.

 You can learn plenty of practical architectural solutions to solve social problems at their website.